benton/cloud_cost_tracker/README.md

        :exclude_resources:  # Pricing by Bucket is supported, but not by Object
        - :files # This is required for S3 - objects can't be polled directly

-3) Run the tracker, and point it at the both the database config file and the accounts file.
+4) Run the tracker, and point it at the both the database config file and the accounts file.

     cloud_cost_tracker database.yml accounts.yml --migrate

   The `--migrate` argument updates the database to the latest version of the schema, and is only necessary for new databases, or when upgrading to a new version of the gem.

 ----------------
 Development
 ----------------
 This project is still in its early stages, but most of the framework is in place.
-More resource costs need to be modeled as BillingPolicies, but the patterns for doing so are now laid out.
+More resource costs need to be modeled as {CloudCostTracker::Billing::ResourceBillingPolicy} classes, but the patterns for doing so are now laid out.
 For the details, see {file:writing-billing-policies.md}, {file:writing-coding-policies.md}, and the API documentation.

 Helping hands are appreciated!